JonSecOps/JonSecOps/README.md

 ## ABOUT ME
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Profile-blue)](https://www.linkedin.com/in/jmcbride7634/)

 I'm a cybersecurity apprentice and MSIT graduate student with a strong passion for cybersecurity.
-I'm driven by curiosity and a desire to enhance my skill set and I am always seeking new projects and challenges to further develop my expertise in areas such as SOC threat detection, incident response, and digital forensics.
+I'm driven by curiosity and always seeking new projects and challenges to further develop my expertise in areas such as SOC threat detection, incident response, and digital forensics.

 - 🔭 I’m currently working on completing an emerging threats project, learning Microsoft Sentinel & Defender via Udemy, and KQL language.
 - 🌱 I’m currently learning Microsoft Sentinel & Defender.